chasebleyl/100-days-of-code/log.md

 In order to gain some experience and exposure with NoSQL, I am writing our transaction data (completion of tasks) to both our MySQL database in RDS and to a new DynamoDB table.
 I formatted the DynamoDB table to mimic what our analytics portal will need, which should help for lightning fast reads.
 So far I am really excited in this setup - I think it will make life much easier once we start building out that dashboard.

+I am also realizing that the caching from Cloudfront might actually be hurting my website.
+Since my website's "data" is really just this Log file, it takes hours for Cloudfront to update their edge locations with updates from my S3 bucket.
+As this is really only a log and requires now client interaction, I might as well remove the Cloudfront distribution, losing the certificate but allowing quick updates to my log data.
+I'll try to do that tomorrow morning for tomorrow's work!

 I will be traveling this weekend up to Idaho, so there is a good chance that I'll have to read instead of code.